Assasans/found-footage/README.md

 ### Voting

 Since v0.3.0 you can like or dislike other people's videos.
-Video's score will be used for pruning system to remove bad videos (as of 22.04.2024, there are already 52k videos that occupy 260 GB).
+Video's score will be used for pruning system to remove bad videos (as of 13.05.2024, there are already 100k videos that occupy 475 GB).
 If the video is too short **and not funny**, or if it is not in-game footage, go ahead and click Dislike.
 Vote wisely, **you will not be able to change your vote** even in a different lobby.

+### Gaining views

+Since v0.4.0 you can get views for found videos.
+You can change how many views you get using the `FoundVideoScoreMultiplier` config option.

 ### Todo
 - Spawn cameras at the location where they were lost.
-- Store `ContentBuffer` so that videos can give you views.
 - Website with statistics?
 - Writing comments on videos?